zc/htmlchecker/README.rst

 You may want to have some html examples checked with another checker.
 In that case, you can specify a prefix.
-Only examples tyhat befin with the prefix will be checked with the HTML checker, and teh prefix will be removed.
+Only examples tyhat befin with the prefix will be checked with the HTML checker, and the prefix will be removed.
 For example::

     >>> checker2 = zc.htmlchecker.HTMLChecker(FooChecker(), prefix="<>")